 Her subjects range from human to mermaids, ostrich to tortoise.
 She tries to capture the characteristics of each, while emphasising the sentience that all share.

-When she’s not creating textile art, she would either be glued to a library book, or cooking up a storm of fresh plant foods.
+When she’s not creating textile art, she would be reading a library book by the pool, or cooking up a storm of fresh plant foods.
 She lives in Singapore with her husband and a hundred fabric friends and counting.

 letters from marn

 I send weekly letters about creating (art) and consuming (everything else).
 Subscribe below.